M0ST4FA/FSM/docs/Sphinx/GettingStarted.rst

 Getting Started
 ===============

 Welcome!
 This tutorial highlights the core use cases of FSM library.
-For more information, you can take a look at the API documentation (get to the homepage and find it).
+For more information, you can take a look at the API documentation (you can start reading the API at the `FSM-Documentation`_).

 .. role:: cpp(code)
   :language: cpp